 Apple Pay and other contactless payments are just as secure as EMV transactions (and leagues more secure than magnetic-stripe transactions) but take a fraction of the time to process.
 They’re also extremely convenient, since they’re all through your mobile device (which is pretty much like an extra appendage these days).

 As EMV adoption picks up, and people start to experience its lag time, contactless payment adoption will likely accelerate.
 This is a trend we’ve seen in countries that have adopted EMV as the standard.

 In short, the liability shift can seem complicated, but it doesn’t need to be scary.
 Hopefully this guide has armed you with all the information you need to know—and explained how you can protect your business.
 To be completely protected against the liability shift, order the Square contactless and chip reader.
-We’ll cover all liability shift charges that would have been passed on to you until you receive your new reader in the mail.
 Then, you’ll be good to go with accepting the latest, most secure forms of payment.

 Accept every way your customers want to pay.